01Have a Passion for the Industry

 A career as a model scout, agent or booker can be a fun and exciting career.
 It’s a career that often involves a lot of travel, attending spectacular fashion shows and events, and if you’re lucky, working with famous models, fashion designers, photographers, and other celebrities.

-As fun and glamorous as the life of a model scout, agent or booker can be, it can also mean a lot of time in airports and hotels, handling cranky models and difficult clients, very long hours, and a lot of disappointment when things don't go as you and your models would like.
-If this still sounds awesome to you, then working as a model scout or agent may be the career for you.
+As fun and glamorous as the life of a model scout, agent or booker can be, it can also mean a lot of time in airports and hotels, handling cranky models and difficult clients, very long hours, and a lot of disappointment when things don't go as planned.

 Role of a Scout

-A scout generally scouts new faces and then presents them to either the model agency that employs them or to a variety of different modeling agencies.
-Should one or more of the agencies want to contract the model, the scout will, and should have the knowledge to, guide the model as to the best choice of an agency for their particular goals.
+It's important to clarify the difference between a scout, an agent, and a booker.
+Scouts typically scout new faces and present them to either the model agency that employs them or to a variety of different modeling agencies.
+Should one or more of the agencies want to contract the model, the scout should have the knowledge to guide the model as to the best choice of agency for their particular goals.
 Scouts are always scouting, and models can be discovered anywhere from shopping malls, airports, on the beach, or at organized events.

-Once the scout has placed a model with an agency, the agents and bookers will take over.
-Essentially, the term agent or booker is the same thing and is interchangeable.
-The agents and bookers will book jobs, handle the model’s “chart” and manage the model to achieve not only the best jobs but also jobs that are conducive to the model’s brand and career goals.
+Once the scout has placed a model with an agency, the agents and bookers take over.
+An agent and booker are used interchangeably and are usually the same role.
+The agents and bookers will book the jobs, handle the model’s “chart,” and manage the model to achieve not only the best jobs but also jobs that are conducive to the model’s brand and career goals.